 [MAIN PAGE] [TEACHING] [STUDENTS] [RESEARCH] [PUBLICATIONS] [TOOLS] [SERVICE]

 Abhik Roychoudhury is a Professor of Computer Science at the National University of Singapore.
+He is the Director of the National Satellite of Excellence in Trustworthy Software Systems at Singapore (2019-23).
+He is currently leading the TSUNAMi research center (2015-20), a large five-year long targeted research effort funded by National Research Foundation in the domain of trust-worthy software.
+He is also the Lead Principal Investigator of the Singapore Cyber-security Consortium (2016-22), which is a consortium of 40 companies in the cyber-security space engaging with academia for research and collaboration.
+He has advised on secure and smart cyber-space in different capacities, including being an industry advisory board member of the London Office for Rapid Cyber-security Advancement (LORCA) since 2018.
 His research focuses on software testing and analysis, software security and trust-worthy software construction.
-His research group has built scalable techniques for testing, debugging and repair of programs using systematic semantic analysis.
-The research on automatically repairing programs at a large scale contributes to the vision of self-healing software.
+His research on automatically repairing programs at a large scale contributes to the vision of self-healing software.
 He has been an ACM Distinguished Speaker (2013-19).
-He is the Director of the National Satellite of Excellence on Trustworthy Software Systems at Singapore (2019-23).
-He is currently leading the TSUNAMi center (2015-20), a large five-year long targeted research effort funded by National Research Foundation in the domain of trust-worthy software.
-He is also the Lead Principal Investigator of the Singapore Cyber-security Consortium (2016-22), which is a consortium of around 40 companies in the cyber-security space engaging with academia for research and collaboration.
 His research has been funded by various agencies and companies, including the National Research Foundation (NRF), Office of Naval Research (ONR), Ministry of Education (MoE), A*STAR, Defense Research and Technology Office (DRTech), DSO National Laboratories, Microsoft and IBM.
-He has been a keynote speaker at several conferences, and has served in various capacities in the program committees and organizing committees of various conferences on software engineering, specifically serving as Program Chair of ACM International Symposium on Software Testing and Analysis (ISSTA) 2016 and General Chair of ACM SIGSOFT Symposium on Foundations of Software Engineering (FSE) 2022.
-He has served as an Editorial Board member of IEEE Transactions on Software Engineering (TSE) during 2014-18.
-Abhik received his Ph.D. in Computer Science from the State University of New York at Stony Brook in 2000.
-He has advised organizations and governments on cyber-security issues in different capacities, including being an advisory board member of the London Office for Rapid Cyber-security Advancement (LORCA) since 2018.
+He has been a keynote or distinguished speaker at several conferences or universities, and has served in various capacities in the program committees and organizing committees of conferences, specifically serving as Program Chair of ACM International Symposium on Software Testing and Analysis (ISSTA) 2016 and General Chair of ACM SIGSOFT Symposium on Foundations of Software Engineering (FSE) 2022.
+He has served as an Associate Editor of IEEE Transactions on Software Engineering (TSE) during 2014-18.
+He is currently serving as an Associate Editor of IEEE Transactions on Dependable and Secure Computing (TDSC), ACM Transactions on Software Engineering and Methodology (TOSEM) and Frontiers of Computer Science (FCS).
+His former doctoral students have been placed at universities all over the world as academics (Peking University, University College London, Monash, Shandong, SUSTech, SUTD) and have received various awards for their doctoral research including an ACM SIGSOFT Outstanding Doctoral Dissertation Award.
+Abhik received his own Ph.D. in Computer Science from the State University of New York at Stony Brook in 2000.

 Software timing analysis ( Tool, Papers )